 Our College oversees several learning centers on campus providing high-quality, inclusive education to children ages 6 weeks to eighth grade, taught by UD faculty and staff.
 The Laboratory Preschool serves over 60 children ages 2-5 in an early education setting.
 The Early Learning Center has locations in Newark and Wilmington, providing full day childcare to over 200 children.
 The College School educates children in grades 1-8 with learning differences.
 These centers provide research and learning opportunities for faculty and students across campus.

 See how our centers advance our College’s mission by advancing education, research and service in the community.

 An undergraduate student in CEHD can serve as a student teacher at The College School, support individuals with disabilities at our Center for Disabilities Studies or participate in research at our Laboratory Preschool.

-Our Delaware Academy for School Leadership and National Leadership Consortium provide professional development and practical solutions for administrators.
-And our Center for Disabilities Studies supports individuals with disabilities in their quest to lead successful, integrated lives.
+Our Delaware Academy for School Leadership and National Leadership Consortium provide professional development for administrators.
+And our Center for Disabilities Studies assists individuals with disabilities lead successful, integrated lives.